esp8266/Arduino/README.md

 Pick the correct serial port.
 You need to put ESP8266 into bootloader mode before uploading code (pull GPIO0 low and toggle power).

-### Things not done yet ###

-- analogWrite (PWM).
-ESP8266 has only one hardware PWM source.
-It is not yet clear how to use it with analogWrite API.
-Software PWM is also an option, but apparently it causes issues with WiFi connectivity.
-- pulseIn
-- I2C slave mode
-- WiFi.RSSI.
-SDK doesn't seem to have an API to get RSSI for the current network.
-So far the only way to obtain RSSI is to disconnect, perform a scan, and get the RSSI value from there.
-- Upload sketches via WiFi.
-Conceptually and technically simple, but need to figure out how to provide the best UX for this feature.
-- Samples for all the libraries

 ### Issues and support ###